Cyber Knights: Flashpoint on Steam - User reviews, Price & Information

 Cyberpunk mercenaries RPG!
 Turn-based squad tactics with unique heist-planning strategy.
 Build your crew wisely; their stories will become interwoven with your own.
 Pull off heists with powerful cyberware, faction connections, multiclassing, weapon modding, stealth, hacking, and more!

-Cyber Knights: Flashpoint is a turn-based combat, turn-based strategy and tactical rpg game developed and published by Trese Brothers.
+Cyber Knights: Flashpoint is a turn-based combat, tactical and character customization game developed and published by Trese Brothers.

 The Steam community has classified Cyber Knights: Flashpoint into these genres: